| |

 of the involvement of the youth to address contemporary

+problems of the world.
 Having a keen interest in the contemporary issues

 that affect the youth of the world, Simge has attended